CARE TAKING COUNCIL

-Marisela B. Gomez is the lead consultant for Social Health Concepts Inc. and has been organizing in various capacities for equitable and sustainable community development for more than 25 years in Baltimore MD.
+Marisela B. Gomez is a community public health activist scholar who has been organizing in various capacities for equitable and sustainable alternative models for community development for more than 25 years in Baltimore MD.
 Relevant publications include Race, Class, Power and Organizing in East Baltimore: Rebuilding Abandoned Communities in America (2012 Lexington Books); Urban Redevelopment and Neighborhood Health in East Baltimore, Maryland: The Role of Communitarian and Institutional Social Capital; Policing, Community Fragmentation, and Public Health: Observations from Baltimore; Neoliberalization’s Propagation of Health Inequity in Urban Rebuilding Processes: The Dependence on Context and Path.
 She blogs at mariselabgomez.com

 Darnell E. Ingram, Esq. was born in Jacksonville, Florida, after the “modern day” civil rights struggle of the ‘50s, and ‘60s was on life support, if not over.
 His mother was British of Caribbean descent, and his father from the United States.
 Therefore, his multi-cultural roots are inherent.
 However, his passion for civil rights is homegrown.
 Although Mr. Ingram lives in Baltimore, he most recently worked in the District of Columbia.
 However, he longed to be a part of the ongoing effort to improve the quality of life in the city.
 Mr. Ingram is currently the Director of Baltimore City’s Office of Civil Rights & Wage Enforcement.
 Darnell’s desire is to dig deeper, extend the roots of his experiences and yield fruit that will feed this nation’s appetite for civility, hunger for equality, and thirst for economic justice.